mattia-toffolon/Trusted-List-Navigation/README.md

 */tl-browser/api/v1/search/tsp_list* service).<br />

 The calls to the API services return data that can be saved in **json format**.
 This data is stored as *JSONObject* and parsed into *Country*, *Provider*, *Service*, *ServiceType* objects only if it's needed.
 In this way only two *http calls* are made so that their time overhead is reduced at the minimum.  <br/>
 Moreover **only needed countries are parsed** in specific objects so that the time and space complexity is reduced at the lowest level.
-It is important to note that a country with its complete data is parsed into specific objects **only one time** because after that it's kept in case of future usege.<br />
+It is important to note that a country with its complete data is parsed into specific objects **only one time** because after that it's kept in case of future usage.<br />
 In specific, a country complete data (in json format) is parsed in a *Country* object that contains a collection of *Provider* objects and every provider contains its *Service* objects as values in a multimap using as keys their *ServiceType*.
 By doing that we can obtain a minimal time complexity to retrieve services by type.<br />
 Every *Service* object contains attributes for country, provider, type and status.<br />

 The query management has been implemented so that when the user starts a new search a *Query* object is created.
-This query contains **all the selected *Country* objects** (with all their data), and for each selection the user makes, it computes and stores a **subset of informations** from the initial set of countries that matches the user selection.
-At the end of all the selections, the list of services that meets the user requests can be calculated and shown through the interface.<br />
+This query contains **all the selected *Country* objects** (with all their data), and for each selection the user makes, it computes and stores a **subset of informations** from the initial set of countries trusted data that matches the user selection.
+At the end of all the selections, the list of services that meets the user requests can be calculated and shown to the user.<br />

 The countries and service types names visualization instead, has been implementated so that no objects are need to be created.
 What is needed is only a call to a specific method that parses the *JSONObject*s, that were previously retrieved, and returns an *ArrayList* containg the requested data saved as *String* objects.
 <br /> <br />